Who’s who in the therapy world?

 These are some of the key players

 As the profile of complementary, sports and beauty therapies continues to rise, the number of professional bodies involved in training, regulation and membership can be difficult to get to grips with.
-During your training and career, you will come across many professional bodies that work together to provide assurance to the public, health profession and allied practitioners, of the professional standards of complementary, sports and beauty therapists.
+During your training and career, you will come across many professional bodies that work together to provide assurance to the public, health professionals and allied practitioners, of the professional standards of complementary, sports and beauty therapists.

 Here is a guide to help you: